Data Exchange Mappings

 The embedded-mapping attribute

 Through the embedded-mapping attribute, you can indicate that a value-holding element in the given JSON or XML file should hold a string that can be read or written using the mapping specified in this attribute.
 Note that the mapping element to which this attribute is attached may not have bound indices.
-The mapping specified in this attribute may be of any type (e.g. XML, JSON, CSV or Excel) and will be represented as a single (base64 encoded) string.
+The mapping specified in this attribute may be of any type (e.g. XML, JSON, CSV/TSV or Excel) and will be represented as a single (base64 encoded) string.

 Assigning a value of 1 to the base64-encoded attribute indicates whether embedded mapped string is or should be base64 encoded.